 FGM is a form of abuse which has devastating physical and psychological consequences for girls and women.
-Since 1985 it has been a serious criminal offence under the Prohibition of Female Circumcision Act to perform FGM or to assist a girl to perform FGM or herself.
-The FGM Act 2003 tightened this law to criminalise FGM being carried out on UK citizens overseas.
-Anyone found guilty of the offence faces a maximum penalty of 14 years in prison.
+Since 1985, it has been a serious criminal offence under the Prohibition of Female Circumcision Act to perform FGM or to assist a girl to perform FGM on herself.
+The FGM Act 2003 tightened this law to criminalise FGM being carried out on UK citizens oversees and anyone found guilty of the offence, faces a maximum penalty of 14 years in prison.